iodepo/odis-arch/book/LocalContextsPlaceholder/intro.md

 Together they function as a practical mechanism to advance aspirations for Indigenous data sovereignty and Indigenous innovation.

-## About
+## About Traditional Knowledge / Biocultural Labels and Notices
 Local Contexts developed the Traditional Knowledge (TK) and Biocultural (BC) Labels that provide Indigenous data governance guidance.
 Indigenous and local communities can reinforce rights with the Labels.

-Local Contexts developed the Engagement, Disclosure, and Collections Care Notices as a strategy for institutions, organizations, and researchers to disclose Indigenous interests and rights.
+Further, Local Contexts developed the Engagement, Disclosure, and Collections Care Notices as a strategy for institutions, organizations, and researchers to disclose Indigenous interests and rights.
 The connection between Notices and Labels are represented by the creation of Local Contexts Projects.
 Future initiatives should